-Ben Savill ceased to be a Director of FIBL during the reporting period.
-Hinal Patel was appointed to the FIBL Board during the reporting period.
+Belinda Tribley Chiaramonte ceased to be a Director of FIBL during the reporting period.
+Philip Vandoninck and Richard Holden were appointed as Directors and Nigel Clark was appointed as a Non-executive Director to the FIBL Board during the reporting period.